What I like about Alchemy is it takes the production of art and places it into a different context.

 I love having “ the Alchemists ” setting up camp here in Hillier and the more opportunity, the better!

-Mary MacDonald, Artist and Vineyard owner, Stanners Vineyard, Hillier Ontario
+Mary MacDonald, Artist and Vineyard owner, Stanners Vineyard, Hillier Ontario, Alchemy Artist in Residence 2021

 In August, 2017 I set out to Hillier hoping to have a focused period of time to pursue research on collected plants and the making of plant dyes, in order to advance several installation projects I had been working on.
 The residency exceeded all of my expectations.